 The Queen Camel Neighbourhood Plan (the Plan) was 'made' on 3rd June 2021.
 Under section 1.8 of the Plan a commitment is given to providing an annual monitor to review how effective the plan has been over the previous year.
-This is the first second annual report.
+This is the annual report for 2024.

-The Queen Camel Neighbourhood Plan was made in 2021 when the government guidance indicated that Plans had to be reviewed and revised where necessary after two years in the local planning authority did not have an adequate land supply.
+The Plan was made in 2021 when the government guidance indicated that Plans had to be reviewed and revised where necessary after two years if the local planning authority did not have an adequate land supply.
 In the summer of 2023 government issued proposals to extend the period before a review and revision was needed to 5 years.
-QC has taken advantage of this proposal on the basis that it will be formalised and deferred any full review of its Plan.
+QC has taken advantage of this change and deferred any full review of its Plan.